dportik/dadi_pipeline/README.md

 folds = [3,2,2,1]
 ```

 These need to be changed to reflect the fact that we want to 'start' in round 3 and continue to round 4.
-We also want to use the best parameters from round 2 to start, so we will need to add a params variable.
+We also want to use the best parameters from round 2 to seed round 3, so we will need to add a `params` variable.
 The arguments can be adjusted like so:
 ```
 #**************
 #Set the number of rounds here